deprodas/GliomaState-in-hypoxia/README.md

 ## Understanding hypoxia-associated transcriptional plasticity in IDH-mutant gliomas

-This repository contains computational workflows associated with a research project investigating hypoxia-associated transcriptional programs in IDH-mutant brain tumors.
-The study identifies and characterizes distinct glioma cell subpopulations, delineates their functional states, and examines the role of the tumor microenvironment, particularly microglia-derived signals, in modulating cellular plasticity under hypoxic condition.
+This repository contains computational workflows investigating hypoxia-associated transcriptional programs in IDH-mutant brain tumors.
+It is currently undergoing revision, including updates to bulk, single-cell, and co-culture analysis workflows.
+Updated code will be made available upon completion of the revisions.

 **Abstract:** https://doi.org/10.1093/neuonc/noaf193.149